derbyjs/derby/index.md

 The server includes an app with a standard Node.js require statement.
 It can then use the `app.router()` method to create a router middleware for Express that handles all of the app's routes.

-The server also needs to create a `store` object, which is what Racer uses to setup Socket.IO, create models, coordinate data syncing, and interface with databases.
-Typically, a project will have only one store, even if it has multiple apps.
-It is possible to have multiple stores, though an app can only be associated with one store.
+The server also needs to create a `store` object, which is what sets up Socket.IO, creates models, coordinates data syncing, and interfaces with databases.
 A store associated with one app can be created using that app's `app.createStore()` method.
 If a store is shared among multiple apps, it should be created using the `derby.createStore()` method, which is passed each of the apps as aruguments.
+See [Creating stores](#creating_stores).

 ## Static pages